Flooding creates serious health risks.

 Report highlights the growing flood risk from climate change and current development patterns.

-The number of Americans living along coastlines and floodplains has grown twice as fast as the general population.
+The number of people living along coastlines and floodplains has grown twice as fast as the general population.
 Over half of all U.S. residents now live in coastal counties that could be susceptible to flooding and an estimated 10 million households are located within floodplains.

 The movement of people into coastal areas and floodplains also affects the terrain, which in turn affects vulnerability.
 As we cut trees and clear lands for buildings and roads, we reduce the land's natural defenses—and heighten our exposure—to flooding.